Slow light: Background

 Understanding the behavior of light in a material is simplified by limiting the types of disturbances studied to sinusoidal functions of time.
 For these types of disturbances Maxwell's equations transform into algebraic equations and are easily solved.
 These special disturbances propagate through a material at a speed slower than c called the phase velocity.
 The ratio between c and the phase velocity is called the refractive index or index of refraction of the material (n).
 The index of refraction is not a constant for a given material, but depends on temperature, pressure, and upon the frequency of the (sinusoidal) light wave.
 This latter leads to an effect called dispersion.

 A human eye perceives the intensity of the sinusoidal disturbance as the brightness of the light and the frequency as the color.
 If a light is turned on or off at a specific time or otherwise modulated, then the amplitude of the sinusoidal disturbance is also time-dependent.
 The time-varying amplitude does not propagate at the phase velocity but rather at the group velocity.
-The group velocity depends not only on the refractive index of the material, but also the way in which the refractive index changes with frequency (i.e. the derivative of refractive index with respect to frequency).
+The group velocity depends not only on the refractive index of the material, but also on the way in which the refractive index changes with frequency (i.e. the derivative of refractive index with respect to frequency).

 Slow light refers to a very low group velocity of light.
 If the dispersion relation of the refractive index is such that the index changes rapidly over a small range of frequencies, then the group velocity might be very low, thousands or millions of times less than c, even though the index of refraction is still a typical value (between 1.5 and 3.5 for glasses and semiconductors).

-Ways to achieve slow light
+Preparation

 There are many mechanisms which can generate slow light, all of which create narrow spectral regions with high dispersion, i.e., peaks in the dispersion relation.
 Schemes are generally grouped into two categories: material dispersion and waveguide dispersion.

+Material dispersion

 Material dispersion mechanisms such as electromagnetically induced transparency (EIT), coherent population oscillation (CPO), and various four-wave mixing (FWM) schemes produce a rapid change in refractive index as a function of optical frequency, i.e., they modify the temporal component of a propagating wave.
 This is done by using a nonlinear effect to modify the dipole response of a medium to a signal or "probe" field.
-Waveguide dispersion mechanisms such as photonic crystals, coupled resonator optical waveguides (CROW), and other micro-resonator structures modify the spatial component (k-vector) of a propagating wave.
-Slow light can also be achieved by exploiting the dispersion properties of planar waveguides realized with single negative metamaterials (SNM) or double negative metamaterials (DNM).
+Dispersion mechanisms such as photonic crystals at red and blue edges, coupled resonator optical waveguides (CROW), and other micro-resonator structures modify the spatial component (k-vector) of a propagating wave.